opencomputeproject/SAI/doc/SAI-Proposal-ACL-1.md

 ## Examples ##
 ### Example 1 - Binding an ACL to a port
-The following example creates an ACL table and one ACL entry to denys a specific SMAC received on a port.<br>
+The following example creates an ACL table and one ACL entry to denys a specific SMAC received on a port.

     // Create an ACL table
     sai_object_id_t acl_table_id1 = 0ULL;